-Provide an outline the course lessons and skills.
+To provide an outline of the course lessons and skills.

-- 1. Briefly discuss the three main areas that will be covered in the course. - Here's an outline of what we'll be talking about over the next three hours. - The overarching structure here is unit cohesion that is supported by four pillars (as pictured at the top right of the screen).
+- 1. Briefly discuss the main areas that will be covered in the course. - Here's an outline of what we'll be talking about. - The overarching structure here is unit cohesion that is supported by four pillars (as pictured at the top right of the screen).